kellan/laughingmeme/_posts/2005-02-23-same-web-different-front-ends.md

     - web2.0
 ---

-Ted says \[RSS aggregators are the killer app\](http://www.sauria.com/blog/computers/internet/microcontent/1227), killer in the sense that they are
+Ted says [RSS aggregators are the killer app](http://www.sauria.com/blog/computers/internet/microcontent/1227), killer in the sense that they are

 > the app that does so much that it consumes all available CPU, memory, network, and disk.